Intro

 Introduction

 "Bandit Signs" look horrible.
 They degrade property values and trash up the scenery.
 They can impair visibility, distract motorists and cause road accidents.
 By their very nature, they are designed to direct attention to something not related to road safety.
-Unregulated signage results in escalating sign wars among storefront merchants in competition for customers.
+Unregulated signage results in escalating sign wars among storefront merchants and tradesmen in competition for customers.
 There is no right to commercial free speech and it is in the public interest for government to regulate signage.
 But frequently, the regions are so vast and local government so busy with more pressing matters, that enforcement becomes almost impossible.

 We are citizen volunteers who fight against this blight.
 We can do this because signs placed in the right-of-way are considered abandoned trash.
 Sure, we have better things to do, but we make time for our community.

 But as the problem got worse, we fought back and several important things happened: the county sign ordinance was tightened up, we reached a critical mass of over twenty five networked members, we earned the support of several county commissioners and police officers, we got publicity in the newspapers, and we set up this website.
 The result is that we are winning the war against illegal signage.
 Of course, we can't claim all the credit and wish to give our THANKS to the many other people involved including elected officials, city and county police, sheriff's department, judges, code enforcement, planning and development, and many unknown volunteers.
 Nor can we rest on our laurels or this problem would start all over again.
-We still find illegal signs here and there and still have to "educate" new offenders.
+We still find illegal signs here and there and still have to educate new offenders.

 Gwinnett is part of a nationwide problem and proof that it can be brought under control.
 We would like to help other Metro Atlanta counties and cities fight back like we have.
 Select your county along the left, or if it is not listed, we can add it.